microsoft/onnxruntime-inference-examples/js/README.md

 * [OpenAI Whisper](ort-whisper) - demonstrates how to run [whisper tiny.en](https://github.com/openai/whisper) in your browser using [onnxruntime-web](https://github.com/microsoft/onnxruntime) and the browser's audio interfaces.

 * [Facebook Segment-Anything](segment-anything) - demonstrates how to run [segment-anything](https://github.com/facebookresearch/segment-anything) in your browser using [onnxruntime-web](https://github.com/microsoft/onnxruntime/js) with webgpu.

+* [Stable Diffusion Turbo](sd-turbo) - demonstrates how to run [Stable Diffusion Turbo](https://huggingface.co/stabilityai/sd-turbo) in your browser using [onnxruntime-web](https://github.com/microsoft/onnxruntime/js) with webgpu.